 I am reminded of discussions in the SEO Industry about the Google Quality Raters Guidelines and references in it to E-A-T or Expertise, Authority, and Trustworthiness.
 The Guidelines point out Health sites with different levels of E-A-T, much like the classifications from this new Google patent application about Website representation vectors:

-professional style and should be edited, reviewed, and updated regularly.
+expertise or accreditation.
+Write or Produce High E-A-T medical advice or information in a professional style and should be edited, reviewed, and updated regularly.

 The Guidelines tell us that there are sites created by people with not as much expertise on topics:

 It’s even possible to have everyday expertise in YMYL topics.
 For example, there are forums and support pages for people with specific diseases.
 Sharing personal experience is a form of everyday expertise.
 Consider this example.